Introduction

 Mapbox is one of the leaders in web mapping, for good reason.
 Their flexible web services lend themselves to dynamic, interactive maps that look great on any website or application.
 Even better, many of the tools they offer are open source.

-Using the HTMLReportGenerator transformer, we can integrate Mapbox directly into our FME workflows to create custom web maps with our own data, without ever having to write a line of code.
+Using the HTMLReportGenerator transformer, we can integrate Mapbox directly into our FME workflows to create custom web maps with our own data, eliminating the need to write a single line of code.

 Part 1 of this tutorial creates a Mapbox web map from a SpatiaLite dataset.
 The data will be displayed on a web map that is built with the Mapbox GL JS library.
 This HTML file can be used as-is on the web.